ForbesLindesay/discern/README.md

 ### folder(dir, callback) / folder.sync(dir)

 For a folder that represents a github url, this will attempt to return the "origin" remote.
-On failure, it returns null.
+On failure, the callback of the async version returns an error.
+In case of the synchronous version it will throw an Exception.

 ### github(url)